alrudniy/riverdata/README.md

-# This is a privare repository for the River Data app authored by Tim Kelly
+# This is a private repository for the River Data app authored by Tim Kelly
+Spring 2023 Semester